The Relationship Between Loneliness and Social Media Addiction in Adolescents

 DOI:

-The addiction to social media has recently gained attention among teenagers, especially as concerns loneliness.
-The paper focuses on researching the connection between loneliness and social media addiction, taking into consideration the following demographic factors (gender, age, and socioeconomic status) and psychological ones (self-esteem and resilience).
-In 400 adolescents, there was a cross-sectional survey based on validated scales.
-The results of Pearson correlation analysis showed a significant positive correlation between the loneliness and social media dependency (r = 0.47, p < 0.01).
-The results of multiple regression analysis showed that the strongest predictor was definitely loneliness (beta = 0.45, p < 0.001), whereas females and older adolescents demonstrated greater dependency.
-The mediation analysis revealed that self-esteem mediated this relationship partially and the moderation analyses revealed that resilience moderated the effect of loneliness with relations to social media dependency.
-These results indicate that there is an imperative of intervention measures targeted at promoting resilience and self-esteem to prevent social media dependency in lonely young people.
+Recently, the issue of addiction to social media has become topical among adolescents, in particular, the problem of loneliness.
+This paper concentrates on studying the relationship between loneliness and social media addiction putting into consideration the following demographic (gender, age, and socioeconomic status) and psychological (self-esteem and resilience) factors.
+It was a cross-sectional survey of validated scales in 400 adolescents.
+It was demonstrated in the results of Pearson correlation analysis that the loneliness and social media dependency are significantly positively correlated with each other (r = 0.47, p < 0.01).
+All the data of the multiple regression analysis revealed that loneliness (beta = 0.45, p < 0.001) was certainly the strongest predictor, though females and older adolescents were more dependent.
+The mediation analysis showed that self-esteem partially mediated this relationship and the moderation analyses showed that resilience moderated the impact of loneliness with the relations to social media dependency.
+The above results suggest that there is an intervention measure imperative that aims at ensuring resilience and self-esteem to help avert social media dependency among lonely youths.

 References